Western Global Airlines

 Western Global Airlines, LLC is an American cargo airline based in Estero, Florida.
-The company's services include aircraft leasing, commercial charters and military charters.
+The company's services include aircraft leasing, commercial charters, and military charters.
 Its main hub is located at Southwest Florida International Airport in Fort Myers, Florida.
 In July 2018, the company established a 160000 sqft aircraft maintenance facility in Shreveport, Louisiana, capable of housing three wide-body aircraft simultaneously.

 The company filed for Chapter 11 bankruptcy on August 7, 2023, and exited in December 2023.

 History

 Western Global Airlines was founded on March 6, 2013, by Jim Neff.
 It was certified by the United States Department of Transportation on February 24, 2014, with FAA approval being granted on August 1, 2014, for operations using the McDonnell Douglas MD-11F.
 Boeing 747-400 freighter operations were approved by the FAA on November 16, 2015, and Department of Transportation approval was granted on May 25, 2016.

 In June 2019, Flexport filed a complaint against Western Global Airlines, claiming that the airline failed to meet the reliability rate mandated by their contract.
 On June 7, 2019, Western Global Airlines ceased operations for Flexport, which then switched to Atlas Air.
 On August 7, 2023, Western Global filed for Chapter 11 bankruptcy.
 On December 5, 2023, Western Global announced that they exited Chapter 11 bankruptcy with less than US$100 Million in debt.

-On May 8, 2025, Western Global Airlines announced the company will establish an aircraft maintenance facility at Shreveport Regional Airport.
-Western Global made a capital investment of $3 million for tooling and equipment to support the 152,000 sqft Hangar 40 formerly leased by ExpressJet Airlines.
+On May 8, 2018, Western Global Airlines announced that the company will establish an aircraft maintenance facility at Shreveport Regional Airport.
+Western Global made a capital investment of $3 million for tooling and equipment to support the 152,000 sqft Hangar 40, formerly leased by ExpressJet Airlines.
 The company selected Shreveport as a conveniently located and well-qualified hub for maintaining its fleet of Boeing 747-400 and McDonnell Douglas MD-11 wide-body freighter aircraft.
+The Shreveport Facility would close following the 2023 chapter 11 bankruptcy filing, with Shreveport Regional Airport being listed as an unpaid third party, citing unpaid hangar rent to the sum of $292,573.
+This facility has since been taken up by Skywest Airlines in 2025.

+On November 22, 2025, Western Global announced a large furlough of employees due to the extended grounding of the MD-11 airframe, which makes up the majority of the fleet the airline operates.